ayush-vatsal/chatbot-RAG/README.md

 ### Installation

 1. Clone this repository to your local machine.
-2. Navigate to the "src" directory.
-3. Install the required dependencies using the following command:
+2. Install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt